Shared values and sticking together

 However, there remains room for improvement in certain areas.
 These include the aging society; creating jobs for both young people and those of or approaching retirement age; keeping people approaching retirement age in the workforce; and integrating immigrants.

-Find out more about the welfare state model of the Nordic countries here.
+Find out more about the sustainable welfare model of the Nordic countries.